javierhndev/Voyager-Reference-Models/README.md

 ## Model list

-## Hello World!
+## Simple examples
-A simple 'Hello World!' example to run in Voyager.
+- ['Hello World!'](helloworld): simplest example to run in Voyager.
+- [Fashion-MNIST](TensorFlow/examples/Fashion-MNIST) model.
+It shows how to run a python script with TensorFlow.

+## Natural Language processing

+## Generative models